AGescap/NuclearCTF/README.md

  * nchn = number of subchannels in an FA before homogenization.
 The number of channels per side is nchn_side = nrods_side + 1.
 Scalar <br/>
  * newchn = new number of channels in every FA after homogenization.
 Its value is newchn = nchn / (dlev^2).
 Scalar  <br/>
  * newchn_side = new number of channels per side in every FA after homogenization.
 Its value can be get from: newcnn_side = nchn_side / dlev.
 Scalar <br/>
- * newcoords = coordinates in an axis for the channels in every FA after homogenization.
-Vector (new
  * ngt = number of guide tubes / water rods in each type of FA.
 Vector (fa_types, 1) <br/>
  * nrods = number of rods for every FA.
 The number of rods per side is thus nrods_side = sqrt(nrods).
 Scalar <br/>
  * pp = pin pitch, gets converted into m.
 Scalar <br/>